Parks, Streets And Public Facilities Maintenance Superintendent

 - Create community partnerships to leverage existing resources.

-- As assigned, supervises organized community groups and committees in the promotion and organization of parks, recreation, and other community programs and use of City facilities.
+- As assigned, supervises organized community groups and committees in the promotion and organization of parks, and other community programs and use of City facilities.

 - Assist with the administration and oversight of the Turlock Municipal Airport.